-For a $95 annual fee, you can earn 125,000 points plus a free night award.
+You can earn 3 free nights valued at 50,000 points each after qualifying purchases.
 You also get an annual free night certificate each year for holding onto this card.
 This is a great hotel credit card offer if you are looking at higher-end stays that are up to 50,000 points per night.
 Be sure to check out all of our Hotel Credit Cards to learn more about this offer.

 If you need some inspiration for where to stay within the Marriott brand, be sure to check out the Top 5 Aspirational Marriott Properties.
 You can also learn more about Earning Marriott Bonvoy points as well as Redeeming Marriott Bonvoy Points.

 - Earn 30,000 World of Hyatt points after you spend $3,000 in 3 months, plus earn up to another 30,000 points with 2 points per $1 up to $15,000 spend within 6 months of opening the account

 The World of Hyatt is by far my FAVORITE Hotel credit card.
 You can read how you can up to 17 free nights for doing simple home improvements with this card as we did.
 My favorite thing about WOH points is that redemptions start as low as 5,000 points.
 We have been able to stay all over the US (and even out of the country) at some pretty nice Hyatt properties.
 There have even been some gray Hyatt properties along our National Park Road trip to Utah.
 If you need to learn more about earning Hyatt points, you can do so here.
 You can also learn how to redeem the World Of Hyatt points here.
 If you fancy a stay at an all-inclusive for a relaxing getaway, be sure to check out the beautiful Miraval properties that are located in Tuscon, Austin, and Berkshires.